 Michael and Steve of Ireland, England, and San Francisco, CA

 Maya and Rusty ~ Blending Hindu and Celtic Symbolism

-Pediatric nurse Maya first met pediatric surgeon Rusty when he helped her with a high-risk pregnancy.
+Pediatric nurse Maya first met pediatric surgeon Rusty when he helped her with a high-risk pregnancy (her own!).
 Many years later, both now divorced,they found themselves working in the same hospital in Boston.
 When they decided to get married, they wanted their ceremony to be truly personal and to reflect the paths that had brought them together.
 Rusty incorporated the lyrics of his favorite country song, Broken Road, in his vows.